HBM/jet/index.md

 [Browsers](https://github.com/lipp/jet-js/blob/master/peer.js) has < 700
 lines of code (SLOC) and the production version requires < 2k bytes.

-## Mini Demo
+## Demo

 Open [this page](http://jetbus.io) multiple times to see Jet in action.
 Every connected client/browser adds a random "Tick" State, which can be reseted to 0.
 The 3 clients with the highest tick value a displayed in order of their tick value.
 Watch the instant update of all clients, try to reset client ticks or close client windows.
+It works on all devices (iPad/Android/etc) with Browser which support Websockets.
 As all the Live Example, the code is available at [codepen.io](http://codepen.io/lipp/pen/wvkre).

 <div id="demo">